verus-lang/paper-sosp24-artifact/site/guide.md

 ## Set 1-x - Re-run just the page table benchmark (Figure 11).

+**All results in this set are also generated in Set 1.
+The instructions here are to help re-running just the page table benchmark of Set 1 but not the other benchmarks.**

 *This set contains complete instructions for running just the page table benchmark.*

 Start a Linux x86_64 machine, with Ubuntu 22.04. **We recommend CloudLab d6515.**